 - Transcripts Official transcript from every university attended for undergraduate and graduate coursework - Application Fee The application fee must be paid on-line at the time of the application with a credit card (Visa, MasterCard, or Discover) or electronic check.
 The application fee is \$75.00 for domestic students and \$80.00 for international students. - Letters of Recommendation Two letters of recommendation are required.
 It is optional to submit more than two.
 All letters submitted will be reviewed. - Official Standardized Test Scores - GRE This is required by all applicants (for MEng, see below) and must be submitted electronically to UC.
-The average GRE score (old version) accepted is 1250.
-The average scores accepted for the new GRE test are about: 155 Quantitative, 155 Verbal and 3.5 Analytical.
+The average scores accepted for the GRE test are about: 155 Quantitative, 155 Verbal and 3.5 Analytical Writing.
 The University code for GRE is 1833, a department code is not required.
-For testing information please go to www.gre.org. - TOEFL This is required by all international applicants and must be submitted electronically to UC. (see below)
+For testing information please go to ETS website for GRE information. - International students must also submit proof of English language proficiency (See below).